isomerpages/pa-corp/Resource/news/_posts/2022-07-13-post-Third Mask Collection Exercise Starting 26 May 2020.md

 Safe distancing measures and temperature taking will be implemented at all CCs and RC Centres to ensure the safety and well-being of our residents, volunteers and staff.
 Residents are reminded to wear a mask when leaving their homes.

-Visit  [MaskGoWhere](https://mask.gowhere.gov.sg/)for more information on collection locations or watch this informative video for details on using the self-service vending machines.
+Visit  [MaskGoWhere](https://mask.gowhere.gov.sg/)for more information on collection locations or watch this  [informative video](https://www.facebook.com/165507888765/videos/2628864290769787/)for details on using the self-service vending machines.